rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/setup/prerequisites/index.md

 # Prerequisites
-The following prerequisites are required for self-managed deployment:
+The following prerequisites are required for a Self-managed deployment or a PrivaceraCloud Data-plane deployment:

 1. **Cloud Provider** - Privacera supports the following cloud providers: AWS, Azure and Google Cloud
 1. **Kubernetes Cluster** - Privacera supports the following managed Kubernetes distributions: AWS EKS, Azure AKS,